Are you concerned if you exercise too much? What are the side effects of excessive exercise?

 But here’s the biggest takeaway:

 Too much of everything can be bad.
 It’s one thing to be active.
-And another thing to be overly obsessed and compulsive when it comes to working out.
+And another thing is to be overly obsessed and compulsive when it comes to working out.

 Here’s something else: